alekii/alekii/README.md

 - 👀 I’m interested in enterprise application development
 - 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on Java projects
-- 📫 for Java private repositories email me at alexmuriithise@gmail.com
+- 📫 email me at alexmuriithise@gmail.com

 <!---
 alekii/alekii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.